-The citizen petitioner will then receive a Form Notice of Action, indicating that the I-130 has been received by the BCIS.
+The citizen petitioner will receive a Form Notice of Action,

 The citizen should then file a copy of this notice with the appropriate forms to the BCIS office in Illinois.

-Once approved, the petition will be forwarded to the applicable consulate so that the alien beneficiary or beneficiaries may apply to the Department of State for nonimmigrant K-3/K-4 visas.
+the petition will be forwarded to the applicable consulate, so the alien beneficiary or beneficiaries may apply to the Department of State for nonimmigrant K-3/K-4 visas.